 What do I need to know about walk-in flu shots at One Medical?

 Members can walk into any One Medical location during regular lab hours to receive a flu shot.
-You can find your One Medical location’s lab hours on our flu site.
+You can find your One Medical location’s lab hours on our flu homepage.
 Worried about wait times?
 Give us a call in advance and we can let you know what to expect.

 How does the flu spread?